Marquand Manuel: Atlanta Falcons

 During the 2016 offseason, Manuel interviewed for the Jacksonville Jaguars defensive coordinator position, though he did not get the job.
-In the 2016 season, Manuel and the Falcons reached Super Bowl LI, where they lost to the New England Patriots on February 5, 2017.
+In the 2016 season, Manuel and the Falcons reached Super Bowl LI, where they lost to the Patriots 34–28 in overtime despite a 28–3 lead at halftime.

 On February 10, 2017, Manuel was promoted to defensive coordinator of the Falcons.

-Manuel let his contract expire with the Atlanta Falcons after the 2018 season in which the team finished with a 7–9 record.
+He let his contract expire with the Falcons after the 2018 season when the team finished with a 7–9 record.

 Philadelphia Eagles

 Manuel was hired by the Philadelphia Eagles as their defensive backs coach on February 5, 2020.

 New York Giants

 On January 23, 2025, Manuel was hired to serve as the defensive backs coach and defensive pass game coordinator for the New York Giants.
+On January 21, 2026, it was announced that Manuel would not be retained by the Giants on new head coach John Harbaugh's inaugural staff.

+Tennessee Titans

+On February 3, 2026, Manuel was hired as the safeties coach of the Tennessee Titans.

 Personal life

-He established the Marquand Manuel Foundation to help kids in his hometown of Miami.
+Manuel established the Marquand Manuel Foundation to help kids in his hometown of Miami.
 His oldest brother, John, was a Parade magazine All-American and played football at University of Florida.
 Marquand is the ninth of nineteen children and has a family of siblings whose ages differ by 25 years from oldest to youngest.
-Manuel has two children.